Day Three

 Audubon morning flight counters.

-After it quieted down (fewer birds were flying in), we took a walk along the meadow and also into some wooded areas, about 1.5 miles.
-We continued to see many flickers , Blue Jays, Yellow-rumped Warblers and an occasional Sharp-shinned Hawk overhead.
+After it quieted down (fewer birds were flying in), we took a walk along the meadow and also into some wooded areas, 1.67 miles.
+We continued to see many flickers , Blue Jays, Yellow-rumped Warblers and an occasional Sharp-shinned Hawk or Osprey overhead.

 Our next birding spot was South Cape May Meadows.
-By this time the birding was not very good; none the less, it’s a great walk.
+By this time the birding was not very good; none the less, it’s a nice walk.

 South Cape May Meadows